edgelesssys/contrast/docs/docs/howto/logging.md

 # Logging

-This page shows you how to log useful information about your Contrast deployment.
+This page explains how to capture useful logs from your Contrast deployment.

 ## Applicability

-Collecting logs is a helpful first step for identifying issues in your deployment.
+Collecting logs is a helpful first step in diagnosing and resolving deployment issues.

 ## Prerequisites

-You need a running Contrast deployment.
+- A running Contrast deployment.

 ## How-To

-Both the CLI and the Contrast Coordinator as well as the Initializer can be configured to emit additional logs.
+The Contrast CLI, Coordinator, and Initializer can all be configured to emit additional logs.

 ### CLI